Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 This module examines the history of art in Europe during the long-eighteenth century, and situates these artistic debates and transformations amid their economic, social, and cultural contexts.
-It aims to, first, acquaint you with the key artists, movements, and contexts for understanding this period in the history of art; and second, help you begin to develop key art historical skills: including describing, analysing, and comparing works of visual art; conducting independent research; constructing and communicating interpretations and arguments about artworks; and contextualizing these interpretations and arguments in a historical framework.
+It aims to, first, acquaint you with the key artists, movements, and contexts for understanding this period in the history of art; and second, help you begin to develop key art historical skills: describing, analysing, and comparing works of visual art; interpreting written primary and secondary sources; constructing, justifying, and communicating interpretations and arguments about art and its contexts; and reflecting on your own learning.

 |Skills Type||Skills details|

 |Communication||Articulating ideas orally by participating in classroom discussions; communicating in writing in assessments.|

 |Improving own Learning and Performance||Reflecting on one's own participation and learning in reflective diary assessment; formative feedback in classroom discussion week-by-week and summative feedback to assessments will offer guidance for improving own learning and performance.|

 |Information Technology||Conducting research through library catalogues, online scholarly databases, and museum websites; organizing research materials and notes; engaging with digital platforms like Panopto, Blackboard, and Turnitin.|

 |Personal Development and Career planning||Practicing key disciplinary skills with direct relevance to future study and work: analysing, and comparing works of visual art; interpreting written primary and secondary sources; constructing, justifying, and communicating interpretations and arguments about art and its contexts.|

 |Problem solving||Applying knowledge and skills to interpret unfamiliar artworks and responding to art historical problems.|

 |Research skills||Engaging with the reading list and locating sources for class preparation and assessments (reflective diary and essay).|